Matt-Eva/phase-1-test-configuration/README.md

 This is an overview of how to set up tests for phase 1 labs and practice challenges using `jest`and `jest-environment-jsdom`.

+**Note:** This approach works, but it may not be the optimal or best-practices way to handle DOM testing using Jest.
+It may be better to use Testing-Library in addition to Jest.
+But, this approach will at least allow us to build out tests for the types of labs and challenges we'll see in phase one pretty quickly and easily.

 ## Installation

-Note: You do not need to install `json-server` unless the lab or practice challenge requires students to make fetch requests. `json-server` will not be used for testing - it will just be used by students when they run their code.
+**Note:** You do not need to install `json-server` unless the lab or practice challenge requires students to make fetch requests. `json-server` will not be used for testing - it will just be used by students when they run their code.

 To install Jest and other necessary tools: